- What is tone of voice?

 Is tone of voice the same as verbal identity?

 Yes.
 Tone of voice and verbal identity are the same thing.
-Tone of voice is also known as brand language or brand voice.
+It is also known as brand language or brand voice.

 Why do you need a tone of voice?